gabrielweyer/nuggets/code-review/README.md

 ## Conflict

-Sometimes you go back and forth on a specific comment a few times without agreeing:
+Sometimes you go back and forth a few times on a specific comment without reaching an agreement:

 1. If possible discuss face to face
 2. If you still can't resolve the issue, involve a third person